objcio/articles/2014-12-08-activity-tracing.md

 ### Trace Message Variants

 There are several variants to the basic `os_trace` API.
 First, there's `os_trace_debug`, which you can use to output trace messages that only show up in debug mode.
-This can be helpful to reduce the amount of trace messages in production, so that you will only see the most meaningful ones and don't flood the limited ring buffer that's used to storing those messages with less useful information.
+This can be helpful to reduce the amount of trace messages in production, so that you will only see the most meaningful ones, and don't flood the limited ring buffer that's used to storing those messages with less useful information.
 To enable debug mode, set the environment variable `OS_ACTIVITY_MODE` to `debug`.

 Additionally, there are two more variants of these macros to output trace messages: `os_trace_error` and `os_trace_fault`.
 The first one can be used to indicate unexpected errors, and the second one to indicate catastrophic failures, i.e. that you're about to crash.